TheWeaVer/lia/archive/map-reduce.md

   - Output: a set of key/value pair
 - Map: the function of producing intermediate key/value pair
   - Input: a key/value pair
-  - Output: a set of key/value pair
+  - Output: a set of intermediate key/value pairs
 - Reduce: the function of producing intermediate key/value pair
   - Input: an intermediate key I and a set of values for that key.
   - Output: the desired ouput on the given intermediate key I